0x340/Memory-Manager/README.md

 ## How to use it

 ### 1. Add the files to your project
-Just copy `memory.hpp` and `memory.cpp` into your project and include the header wherever you need it.
+Just copy `memory.hpp` and `memory.cpp` into your project and include the header wherever you need it

 ### 2. Open a process and use memory
 ```cpp